ersignee/tiktokr/README.md

 ## 🚀・Setup TikTokr

 1. Go to the [Releases](https://github.com/ersignee/TikTokr/releases) Tab and download the latest .zip file
-2. Install Google Chrome, then go to "Options/Guide/Informations about Google Chrome" and look up for your Google Chrome Version
-3. Go to https://chromedriver.chromium.org/downloads and download the chromedriver of the same version as your browser
-4. Put the chromedriver.exe file in the same folder as the script
-5. Press SHIFT+RIGHT-CLICK in the folder and open CMD(it should open it by default in the script folder)
+2. Press SHIFT+RIGHT-CLICK in the folder and open CMD(it should open it by default in the script folder)
-6. Install the required pip modules:
+3. Install the required pip modules:
    <pre>pip install -r requirements.txt</pre>
-7. Run the script using:
+4. Run the script using:
    <pre>python tiktokr.py</pre>

 ## ⚡️・Upcoming

 The next release will have the following new features:
-- Working Likes tab
+- Working Followers tab
-- Timer Auto-Detection (Internal)

 Note that the followers and likes tabs in the menu already exist in the current release but aren't fully implemented yet.